rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 ### 4.2.
 Direct pass-through
 A direct pass-through is where a single app provides a single response to a single request by another app.

-This section only applies to app provider methods that do not have an `event` tag and do not have the `x-multiple-providers` extension set to `true`.
+This section only applies to app provider methods that do not have an `event` tag.

 The platform method result schema **MUST** either: